 - 1.6 TCSPs also reported they do undertake business with foreign PEPs, and that the proportion of client entities assessed by firms as posing a higher risk is relatively high compared to other sectors. - 1.7 The above profile, coupled with the nature of products and services offered by TCSPs (which can include more complex arrangements, and limited services such as registered office / registered agent only) results in a higher inherent risk of TCSPs being exposed to a range of money laundering, terrorist financing, and sanctions threats.
-The importance of TCSPs having strong and effective monitoring and control frameworks is therefore paramount.
+The importance of TCSPs having strong and effective monitoring and control frameworks is therefore paramount, to reduce the residual risk.
+This ongoing assessment ultimately feeds into the Island's National Risk Assessment.